tanmoysil2017/GooglePhotoManager/README.md

 folder.

 ### Notes
 - You might want to take Google Storage Subscription during this upload process, because uploader will upload the file in full resolution.
-Once the files are uploaded you can resize it via Google Photos -> Settings -> Compress photos & videos to high quality.
+Once the files are uploaded you can resize it via Google Photos -> Settings -> `Recover Storage`.
 This will take some time to resize your photos 16 meg size which is unlimited.
 Once the process is complete you can unsubscribe from additional storage.
-- credentials.json - we need this file for authentication purpose.
+- `credentials.json` - we need this file for authentication purpose.
 Please read this link [Get started with REST](https://developers.google.com/photos/library/guides/get-started), to obtain an credential from Google.